 However, a mixture of apples of distinctly different varieties may be packed together in a sales package provided they are uniform in quality and, for each variety concerned, in origin.
-However, in case of those mixtures, uniformity in size is not required.
+Uniformity in size is not required.

 The visible part of the contents of the package must be representative of the entire contents.
 Information lasered on single fruit should not lead to flesh or skin defects.